 If the number of red blood cells present is too low to supply the entire body, the body becomes starved of oxygen and the systems of the body begin to shut down.
 This process is called anemia and can be life-threatening if not treated promptly.

 Individuals with anemia may experience excessive fatigue, shortness of breath, pale skin, and muscle weakness.
 Sometimes the affected blood cells begin to collect in the liver or spleen of the individual causing swelling and abdominal pain.

 The appearance of any symptoms of chronic myelogenous leukemia should be examined by a medical professional as soon as possible to determine the exact cause of the symptoms.

 - St. Louis Benzene Exposure Lawyer

 See all related toxic tort lawsuits our lawyers covered so far.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene exposure lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene exposure lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.